 Fabrazyme® had been designated an orphan drug and was approved by the FDA under an accelerated or early approval mechanism.
 One of the requirements of the accelerated approval is that the sponsor complete a post-market study verifying that patients will benefit from the product, which was accomplished and reported in 2007.

 For additional information on Fabrazyme®, contact the manufacturer:

 Low doses of diphenylhydantoin, carbamazepine, or neurontin, may help to prevent the acroparesthesias- the discomfort in the hands and feet.
 Other later complications (e.g., kidney failure or heart problems) should be treated symptomatically after consultation with a physician who is experienced in the care of people with Fabry disease.
 Hemodialysis and kidney (renal) transplantation may be necessary in cases that have progressed to kidney failure.

 Genetic counseling will be of benefit for affected individuals and their families.
 Other treatment is supportive.

 The FDA has granted orphan drug status to AT1001, manufactured by Amicus Therapeutics, Inc., for the treatment of Fabry disease.
-This oral therapy was designed to enhance an individual’s alpha-galactosidase A activity.
-Additional study is being conducted to determine its safety and effectiveness.
+This oral therapy was designed to enhance an individual’s residual alpha-galactosidase A activity.
+Studies are being conducted to determine its safety and effectiveness.
 For information, contact:

 Amicus Therapeutics, Inc.